WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 ### Core request

-This component of the CMIP7 Data Request comprises a core list of 135 variables that are **requested from all experiments**.
+This component of the CMIP7 Data Request comprises a core list of 131 variables that are **requested from all experiments**.
-These model output variables, referred to as the **Baseline Climate Variables**, enable evaluation of climate simulations across CMIP phases and MIP experiments as described in [Juckes et al. (2025)](https://doi.org/10.5194/gmd-18-2639-2025).
+These model output variables, referred to as **Baseline Climate Variables for Earth System Modelling** (ESM-BCVs), enable evaluation of climate simulations across CMIP phases and MIP experiments.
+The development of the first version of the ESM-BCVs list, which segued into the wider public consultation process that developed the CMIP7 Data Request, is described in [Juckes et al. (2025)](https://doi.org/10.5194/gmd-18-2639-2025).
 To promote their consistent availability across the ESGF archive, modellers are requested to provide these variables with highest priority, from every experiment.
 The **Priority Level** of these variables is denoted as **Core**.